 Remain committed to your idea

-Muruganantham who developed the affordable sanitary napkins found out that even medical and nursing students were not willing to use his product for testing or evaluation nor were they willing to discuss about it after using it.
-He therefore decided to try it on himself by developing a uterus using rubber bladder and filling it with animal blood.
-It was tied to his hip and a tube connected the artificial uterus to the sanitary pad.
+Muruganantham, who developed the affordable sanitary napkins, found out that even medical and nursing students were not willing to use his product for testing or evaluation, nor were they willing to discuss it after using it.
+He, therefore, decided to try it on himself by developing a uterus using a rubber bladder and filling it with animal blood.
+It was tied to his hip, and a tube connected the artificial uterus to the sanitary pad.

 He began to cycle, jump and bend to put pressure on the rubber bladder so that blood would flow into the pad.
 Sometimes he gently pressed the pad himself.
-Many people thought he was perverted and his wife deserted him tired of hearing gossip.
-Initially, it leaked and blood slipped into his clothes.
-After much trial and error he developed the right material and also an inexpensive machine to produce it.
-His machine costs less than US $1000 while the imported machinery was sold at $500,000.
+Many people thought he was perverted, and his wife deserted him tired of hearing gossip.
+Initially, it leaked, and blood slipped into his clothes.
+After much trial and error, he developed the right material and an inexpensive machine.
+His machine costs less than the US $1000, while the imported machinery was sold at $500,000.

-There is a difference between being interested and committed to an idea, according to Joe Judson, CEO of Fusion Logistics.
+According to Joe Judson, CEO of Fusion Logistics, there is a difference between being interested and committed to an idea.
 Companies who have employees who are interested rather than committed will not see much growth in business or profits, he says.

 Many ventures in business succeeded because of the innovative spirit held on by the entrepreneurs despite the initial setbacks.
-Henry Ford devised the first assembly line production to mass produce the Model-T cars after observing it work in cloth factories.
+Henry Ford devised the first assembly line production to mass-produce the Model-T cars after observing their work in cloth factories.
 Arunachalam Muruganantham devised the inexpensive machine to produce the inexpensive sanitary pad.
-His product would not have become a success if the machine itself was not devised by his innovative spirit.
+His product would not have become a success if his innovative spirit did not devise the machine itself.

-You have to first put yourself in a position of luck to be become lucky and that come through hard work.
-Sometimes, it may be getting into contact with an influencer, or getting a referral, but with out hard work and a good product, luck itself would be meaningless.
+You have to first put yourself in a position of luck to have become lucky, and that comes through hard work.
+Sometimes, it may be getting into contact with an influencer or getting a referral, but luck itself would be meaningless without hard work and a good product.

 Many projects fail because the entrepreneurs themselves try to do everything rather than delegate the routine tasks and take outside help.
-You must have a team of intelligent people who are talented in some areas to do the work for you- for eg. accounting, administration, or sales.
+You must have a team of intelligent people who are talented in some areas to do the work for you, e.g. accounting, administration, or sales.
 Your success comes from efficiently managing them.

 There are many people who do something half-heartedly or with the fear of failure.
 Even those who have faced failure can overcome it if they make positive affirmations a daily habit.
-Writing affirmations daily can influence what we put on our subconscious mind and that becomes the blue print of our life.
-When writing affirmations we should be grateful for all the things we have and enjoying right now.
+Writing affirmations daily can influence what we put on our subconscious mind, which becomes the blueprint of our lives.
+When writing affirmations, we should be grateful for all the things we have and enjoying right now.
 We should be thankful to all the people who helped us in the journey of life.
 We should also visualize success- of having achieved our goal.
-When the mind is filled with positive thoughts, negativity can be overcome and right opportunities will present itself before you.
+When the mind is filled with positive thoughts, negativity can be overcome, and the right opportunities will present themselves before you.

 According to Elbert Hubbard, the fear of failure is the greatest stumbling block to success in business.
-Those who fear failure limit their activities and when they fail miss the opportunity to begin again, according to Henry Ford.
-Thomas Alva Edison didn’t fail 10,000 times but found as much ways about how a bulb will not work.
+According to Henry Ford, those who fear failure limit their activities and, when they fail, miss the opportunity to begin again.
+Thomas Alva Edison didn’t fail 10,000 times but found as many ways about how a bulb will not work.

 Dress like a winner

-The way you dress has a major influence on your success at work and in business, according to some studies.
+According to some studies, the way you dress has a major influence on your success at work and in business.
 If you have experienced failure, don’t dress poorly and let the whole world know about it.

-Instead of losing hope or indulging in self-criticism it will better to join a professional group that provides support, analyzing where you went wrong and corrective measures to be taken.
+Instead of losing hope or indulging in self-criticism, it will be better to join a professional group that provides support, analyses where you went wrong and taking corrective measures.
 Some eminent businessmen have started no-profit societies to help entrepreneurs in distress either by providing some financial support or helping them understand their problems and pave the way for turnaround.

 There are several fascinating stories from around the world – of small and big businessmen making a remarkable turnaround after going bankrupt.
 No doubt the initial and growth phase years would be stressful.
 Sometimes, entrepreneurs may have to return to working for a company or selling of their assets or asking financial institutions to reschedule loans to tide over the crisis.
-It takes a real champion to make a business successful while being a worker or employee is far more easy.
+It takes a real champion to make a business successful, while being a worker or employee is far easier.

 The best way to instill courage in people is to teach young kids how to handle failure at school itself.